Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Introduction

 In federated learning, the communication topology plays an important role.
-A more efficient topology leads to quicker convergence and reduces the training time, quantifying by the worst-case convergence bounds in the topology design~\cite{jiang2017collaborative,nedic2018network,wang2018cooperative}.
-Furthermore, topology design is directly related to other problems during the training process such as network congestion, the overall accuracy of the trained model, or energy usage~\cite{yang2021achieving,nguyen2022_DFL,kang2019incentive}.
+In particular, an efficient topology leads to faster convergence and reduces the training time and energy usage, quantifying by the worst-case convergence bounds in the topology design~\cite{jiang2017collaborative,nedic2018network,wang2018cooperative}.
+Furthermore, topology design is directly related to other problems during the training process such as network congestion, the overall accuracy of the trained model, or energy consumption~\cite{yang2021achieving,nguyen2021deep,kang2019incentive}.
 Designing a robust topology that can reduce the training time while maintaining the model accuracy is still an open problem in federated learning~\cite{kairouz2019advances}.
-This paper aims to design a new topology for cross-silo federated learning, which is one of the most common training scenarios in practice.
+Our paper aims to design a new topology for cross-silo federated learning, the most common training scenarios in practice.

 Recently, different topologies have been proposed for cross-silo federated learning.
 In~\cite{brandes2008variants}, the STAR topology is designed where the orchestrator averages all models throughout each communication round.
 The authors in~\cite{wang2019matcha} propose MATCHA to decompose the set of possible communications into pairs of clients.
-At each communication round, they randomly select some pairs and allow them to transmit their models.
-Marfoq \etal~\cite{marfoq2020throughput} introduces the RING topology with the largest throughput using the theory of max-plus linear systems.
-While some progress has been made in the field, there are challenging problems that need to be addressed such as congestion at access links~\cite{wang2019matcha,yang2021achieving}, straggler effect~\cite{neglia2019role,park2021sageflow}, or identical topology in all communication rounds~\cite{jiang2017collaborative,marfoq2020throughput}.
+At each communication round, they randomly select some pairs and allow them to transmit models.
+The authors in~\cite{marfoq2020throughput} introduce RING topology using max-plus linear systems.
+While some progress has been made in the field, there are challenging problems that need to be addressed such as congestion at access links~\cite{wang2019matcha, yang2021achieving}, straggler effect~\cite{neglia2019role, park2021sageflow}, or identical topology in all communication rounds~\cite{jiang2017collaborative,marfoq2020throughput}.